koenrane/KR-new-site/content/conclusion-to-reframing-impact.md

 Figure: This still at the midpoint of the sequence is from [the final scene of _The Hobbit: An Unexpected Journey_](https://www.youtube.com/watch?v=KEegn1R601M), where the party is overlooking Erebor, the Lonely Mountain.
 They've made it through the Misty Mountains, only to find Smaug's abode looming in the distance.
 :
 : ![](https://assets.turntrout.com/static/images/posts/jdcmcy4bzxggxdallwok.avif)
-Figure: And, at last, we find Frank and orange Pebblehoarder popping some of the champagne from Smaug's hoard.
+Figure: Frank and the orange Pebblehoarder pop some of the champagne from Smaug's hoard.
 Since [Erebor isn't close to Gondor](https://assets.turntrout.com/static/images/posts/Map-of-Middle-Earth-lord-of-the-rings-2329809-1600-1200.avif), we don't see Frank and the Pebblehoarder gazing at [Ephel Dúath](https://en.wikipedia.org/wiki/Mordor#Geography) from Minas Tirith.